 How big should a new 4K TV be?

-While 4K TVs do come in a wide range of sizes, most people agree that with 4K, the image is most impressive for screens larger than 40 inches.
+While 4K TVs do come in a wide range of sizes, most people agree that with this resolution, the image is most impressive for screens larger than 40 inches.
 Since 4K is all about colour and detail, it’s reasonable to think none of those things can be fully appreciated on a very small set.

 A good starting size for a new 4K TV is a 40” set that can fit easily into a living room or family room.

-4K TVs are available in the 50 inch range too, and many have smart capabilities already built-in.
+This resolution is available in the 50 inch range too, and many have smart capabilities already built-in.
 A 55-inch 4K TV is one of the most common sizes selected by Canadians for their living room.
 You’ll get a beautiful display that’s the perfect size for family viewing, and you can opt for smart functions like Wi-Fi and streaming TV.

 If you want to go really big, there is plenty of 4K TVs available in the 60-69 inch, 70-79 inch, 80 inches and over category.
 LG, Sony, Samsung, Panasonic, Philips and VIZIO all make TVs that will absolutely fill your field of vision with razor-sharp, realistic video, TV series, gaming, or whatever kind of content you’re into.